private-octopus/picoquic/doc/quicperf.md

 the LPN set to "perf", and then it opens bidirectional streams.
 The first 8 bytes sent by the client on each stream encode the size of the data that the server will send on the return stream.
+The client may send more data after these 8 bytes, up to the specified post size.
+The server reads all the data until the FIN of the client stream, and only then starts sending its response.
 This can be used to measure batch performance, simply requesting a large amount of data and measuring how long it takes to get the result.
 It can also be used to measure transactional applications: open a large number of streams, require a small amount of data on each, and measure how long it takes to process